8 Different Types of Gym

 Additionally, boot camps are similar to CrossFit.
 You sign up for a coaching membership and are placed in a large group with coaching and everyone practicing the same movements.

-However, the distinction is that most boot camps use exercises that are easier for the client to learn fast and can quickly be regressed on the fly.
+However, the distinction is that most boot camps use easier exercises for the client to learn quickly and can be quickly regressed on the fly.

 In addition, Boot camps are still extensive group workouts, which I believe is a disadvantage.
-But the exercise selection is what makes them a safer comprehensive group workout.
+However, the exercise selection makes them a safer, more comprehensive group workout.

 Boot camps include self-limiting exercises that are difficult to perform incorrectly and bodyweight movements for a safer workout.

-However, the majority of boot camp trainers have only a rudimentary understanding of fitness.
-They might have an essential certification.
+However, most boot camp trainers have a rudimentary understanding of fitness, although they might have an essential certification.

-Boot camps are the place to go if you want a general fitness program that will help you burn calories in a large group setting with limited personalization or specific/targeted teaching.
+Boot camps are the place to go if you want a general fitness program to help you burn calories in a large group setting with limited personalization or specific/targeted teaching.

-Besides, boot camps are usually more energetic than personal training or small group training, so if that’s your thing, go for it.
+Besides, boot camps are usually more energetic than personal or small-group training, so if that’s your thing, go for it.

-Personal training different Types of gyms are not the same as large gyms.
+Personal training in different types of gyms is not the same as in large gyms.
 These are usually tiny studios where a few personal trainers assist nearly everyone in developing a healthy fitness routine.

 You will always do better and work harder if you have someone to coach and oversee you.